What You Need to Know About the Low-Glycemic Index Diet

 In the satiety index of common foods, a slice of white bread is the index was assigned a value of 100.
 The satiety value of other foods is rated relative to the bread, with foods offering longer-lasting hunger abatement scoring higher.

 Foods scoring higher than 100 were considered more filling, while scoring lower than 100 were considered less filling.
-The satiety index list included some of the following, with most the most filling food at the top:
+The satiety index list included some of the following 38 different foods, with the most high satiety foods listed at the top:

 • Porridge/oatmeal (209%)